4G0NYY/LordHeron/README.md

   I love technology and
   there's nothing better than testing systems for security leaks ;)

-# That's about everything about me :)
+# That's about it really